The Blacksmith’s Dilemma

 "Alas!
 I can see that we shall never be able to collect all the charcoal and the water that Wakaluga needs.
 Send for him to come here at once."

-With shaking legs Wakaluga approached the king.
-As he looked up, he was relieved to see a smile on the king's face.
+With shaking legs Wakaluga approached the King.
+As he looked up, he could not make out by the King's expression what he was about to say.

-"Your Majesty," replied Wakaluga.
-"I am indeed grateful to you, for you too, asked something impossible of me.
+"Your Majesty," replied Wakaluga, and he blurted out the truth, "I am indeed grateful to you!
+For you too, asked something impossible of me.
 I could never have made a living iron man, try as I would."

-Then all the people laughed, realizing how clever Wakaluga had gotten out of his fix, and the king allowed him to go home and to continue his work at the blacksmith shop.
-But Wakaluga never forgot that it was his friend's advice which had saved him, and saw to it that the madman never went hungry or thirsty to the end of his days.
+Wakaluga never forgot that it was his friend's advice that had saved him, and saw to it that the madman never went hungry or thirsty to the end of his days.

 end